 Professor Juan Elegido was born in Madrid (Spain) and has lived in Nigeria since 1977.
 He has a licentiate degree in Law from the Universidad Central de Madrid (Spain) and a doctorate in Law from the Universidad de Navarra (Spain).

 He worked as a business consultant in Spain and taught Jurisprudence and Tax Law in Nigeria, before becoming one of the founding staff of the Lagos Business School in 1991.
 He has been Director of Programmes and Dean at LBS and currently the Professor of Business Ethics and Vice Chancellor of Pan-Atlantic University.

 He has been an active participant in the Nigerian Economic Summit meetings since their inception and was the chairman of the Human Capital and Quality of Life Workgroup in the Summit No. 9.
 He was also a resource person to the Vision 2010 Committee and serves as director or chairman in several organizations.

-Lazarus Angbazo is the President and CEO of GE Nigeria; he is responsible for developing and expanding the growth of GE's businesses and functions in Nigeria.
+Lazarus Angbazo is the President & CEO of GE Nigeria where he is responsible for developing and growing GE's businesses in Nigeria.
+He is also President & CEO of GE Energy Connections Africa, which is GE's Transmission and Distribution businesses.
 He is based in Abuja, Nigeria.